 What do you mean by “serial” anyway?

 There are multiple ways to do a serial!
-What I’ll be doing, essentially, is posting a novel in chapter-length chunks.
+What I’m doing, essentially, is posting a novel in chapter-length chunks.
 Unlike other episodic fiction, you’ll need to read them chronologically to follow the plot.
 The goal is for each chapter to be long enough and have enough character/plot movement that it feels like a satisfying read, but they won’t be stand-alone episodes.

 When/how often will you post?